Thanasi Dilos

 Sneha Revanur

-Sneha Revanur (she/her) is an 18-year-old leader committed to asking critical, big-picture questions about the future of innovation.
+Sneha Revanur (she/her) is a youth leader committed to asking critical, big-picture questions about the future of innovation.
 In July 2020, she founded Encode Justice, an international, youth-powered organization building a movement for human-centered artificial intelligence.
 Encode Justice now includes over 600 high school and college students across over 40 U.S. states and 25 countries.
 Sneha has worked with stakeholders and audiences at the White House, U.S. Department of Education, Federal Trade Commission, and United Nations.

 Zamaan Qureshi